sourcekris/ctf.rip/_posts/2021-08-21-corctf-dividing-secrets.md

 We then get 64 tries at this before the server says `no more...`

 Thus the server is somewhat of an oracle for the plaintext.
 We can say that because of the properties of Python integer division operator `(//)`.
-When you use integer division and `x>y` the result  is `0` you can not receive some float result `< 1`
+When you use integer division and `y>x` the result  is `0` you can not receive some float result `< 1`

 Therefore in the python code `pow(g, x // div, p)`, if we provide some number `div > x` the result will be `0`.
 Any number raised to the power of `0` is `1`.
 So the result of `g^1 mod p == 1`.
 An example: